-In the 18 months since Cyclone Debbie hard and soft coral cover has not changed, with no recovery evident at any location.
-Macroalgal cover has increased dramatically at the three inshore locations between January and July 2018: from 18% to 42% on Round Top, from 24% to 51% on Victor and from 20% to 49% on Slade.
+In the first 18 months following Cyclone Debbie hard and soft coral cover did not change, with no recovery evident at any location.
+Macroalgal cover increased dramatically at the three inshore locations between January and July 2018: from 18% to 42% on Round Top, from 24% to 51% on Victor and from 20% to 49% on Slade.
 Macroalgal cover did not increase on Keswick, remaining at around 32%.